ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 horizontal plane: mean, sum, standard deviation, median, variance, minimum, maximum and root mean square.
 The operations mean, sum and root mean square are area weighted.
-For sums, the units of the resulting cubes are multiplied by m:math:`^2`.
+For sums, the units of the resulting cubes are multiplied by m :math:`^2`.

 Note that this function is applied over the entire dataset.
 If only a specific region, depth layer or time period is required, then those